tesseract-ocr/tessdoc/Compiling.md

 ## master branch, 3.05 and later

+### Using tesseract

-**!!!IMPORTANT!!!** To use tesseract in your application (to include tess or to link it to your app) see this very simple example https://github.com/tesseract-ocr/tesseract/wiki/User-App-Example.
+**!!!IMPORTANT!!!** To use tesseract in your application (to include tess or to link it into your app) see this very simple example https://github.com/tesseract-ocr/tesseract/wiki/User-App-Example.

+### Develop tesseract

 **For development purposes** of tesseract itself do the next steps: